andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 This migration version was written to be *idempotent* meaning the table was added only when it didn’t exist.
 Initially the table would *not exist* in dev, test, and staging, but based on how we planned to migrate the tables in production, the table would exist there.

 **Brief recap from Part 1**: The plan was to use physical replication from the original primary instance to create a read only replica, then promote it to become a writer database.
 The replication was used as the means of moving all of the row data.
-This approach proved very reliable, but it did mean we had the former table copy on the original DB to clean up later.
+This approach proved very reliable, but it did mean we had the former table copy on the original DB to clean up later, plus a ton of unneeded tables on all the new DBs to clean up (more on that in the other post).

 Imagine the new migration version was `1234567890`.
-Once switched over, we manually inserted the version into `schema_migrations` to keep the state consistent with the migration file.
+Once switched over, we'd `TRUNCATE` its `schema_migrations` table, then manually insert the new migratino version into `schema_migrations` to keep the state consistent.

-We'd `TRUNCATE` the new DB's `schema_migrations` table and then insert the "new" migration version above as follows:
 ```sql
 insert into schema_migrations (version) values ('1234567890');
 ```

-Once that was done, schema management via migrations worked like normal.
+That was repeated for each new DB.
+Once that was done, schema management via migrations worked like normal, each seeded with their initial create table DDL as of that moment in time.

 Migrations could be generated with their own directory for files, applied with `rails db:migrate` and `schema.rb` kept updated.

 Some example commands:
 ```sh